cobidex-docs/exchange-api-docs/source/index.html.md

 * v2Version change: Remove from the result return value tradeListTransaction record,Enhance efficiency;If transaction information for a single order is required

-,you can use /open/api/order_info interface and check it
+you can use /open/api/order_info interface and check it

 |parameter|	Fill in type|	Explain|
 |------------|--------|-----------------------------|